 Clinical agencies will require use of an identification badge while you are assigned to that agency for clinical learning experiences.
 You will need to have this identification prior to the start of clinical.
-Students are not permitted in the clinical agencies unless they wear any required agency identification badge.
-In addition, students must purchase a School of Nursing (SON) ID badge that are available at one of the three Zip card offices that are located in Simmons Hall, the Polsky building, and at Wayne Campus.
-The SON badge will have your name, picture, and The University of Akron logo on it.
+Students are not permitted in the clinical agencies unless they wear an identification badge.
+The ZipCard office on the 1st floor of Simmons Hall will be handling the identification badges.
+The badges will have your name, picture, and The University of Akron seal.
 No other identification badge can be substituted.